peterbillhu/DFOn2DProveskites/README.md

 unit_cell = np.array([[10,0,0], [0,10,0], [0,0,10]])
 ```

 In this example, the rows of the unit_cell matrix represent the basis of the unit cell and the Motif records the unique central point in the unit cell.
+We note that the coordinates of motif points are absolute coordinates.

 ## Google Notebook Tutorial